 Day2: Start with Sunrise at Pagoda Point

-Next morning you can take a walk to the Pagoda Point.
-It is at a distance of 4 KM from the Bus Stand.
-This point is away from the hustle-bustle of Yercaud’s main town.
-Pagoda point is also known as Pyramid point and it got its name from the for piles of four stones that have been arranged in the shape of the Pyramid.
+Pagoda point is also known as Pyramid Point and it got its name from the for piles of four stones that have been arranged in the shape of the Pyramid.
+Away from the tourist crowd, this place is best enjoyed in the early morning on a clear day.